Have you ever slept a full 8 hours and still woke up feeling tired?

 After a full night’s sleep, your bedroom is filled with your own carbon dioxide.
 To refresh the air quality in your bedroom, make it a habit to open the window right after you wake up.
 This way, your bedroom will feel more nurturing during the night.

 Carbon dioxide is known to adversely affect the quality of your sleep.
-So even if you live in a region with extreme cold or hot weather, try to keep your window fully open for at least a couple of hours during the day to recycle your bedroom’s air.
+So even if you live in a region with extreme cold or hot weather, try to keep your window fully open for at least a couple of hours during the day to refresh the air in your bedroom.

-The Feng Shui of your bedroom is very important because we spend almost a third of our lives there.
+The feng shui of the bedroom is very important because we spend almost a third of our lives there.
 It determines how well you sleep and how much energy you have during the day, all of which directly affect your work performance, mood, and how you interact socially.

-If you want Feng Shui to help you with other aspects of life, Feng Shui bedroom is not enough.
-For instance, if you want Feng Shui to assist you with health, wealth, and relationships, you need to leverage the compass, or the “Li Qi” part of Feng Shui.
-I offer a remote Feng Shui bedroom consultation that can help you with your bedroom’s “Li Qi”.
+If you want feng shui to help you with other aspects of life, feng shui in the bedroom is not enough.
+For instance, if you want feng shui to assist you with health, wealth, and relationships, you need to leverage the compass or the “Li Qi” part of feng shui.
+I offer a remote feng shui bedroom consultation that can help you with your bedroom’s “Li Qi”.

 But if you’re only looking to better your sleep, these tips should suffice in helping you feel rested and energetic to prepare you for tomorrow’s challenges.

-Do you have other bedroom Feng Shui tips that has helped you with your sleep?
+Do you have other bedroom feng shui tips that have helped you with your sleep?
 Has any of these worked for you in the past?

 Let me know in the comments below.
 I’m eager to hear your experiences!